Greek bank shares hit by broker downgrades amid debt stand-off

 The Athens FTSE banks index was down 3.8 percent, still up some 20 percent since last Friday but 17 percent below the past week's highs.

 Both Goldman and Deutsche said their base case was that Greece would remain in the euro zone, thus avoiding a messy "Grexit" from the currency bloc.
-But they warned that a reported rise in deposit outflows to a monthly record of some 11 billion euros (8 billion pounds) in January had raised risks of a crisis.
+But they warned that a reported rise in deposit outflows to a monthly record of some 11 billion euros ($12.60 billion) in January had raised risks of a crisis.

 "The final outcome of negotiations between Greece and its official creditors could either make or break the Greek banks in our view," Goldman Sachs analysts wrote in a note to clients, downgrading Alpha Bank and National Bank of Greece to "Neutral" from "Buy".